3 Ways To Overcome The Chinese Language Barrier

-Doing business in your own country can be a challenge, expanding your operations to a new country abroad can be even more challenging!
-While taking in cultural, financial, and legal considerations are all important, overcoming the language barrier is arguably the most difficult challenge every businessman in China faces.
-Not being able to communicate with your international suppliers or customers can be hugely detrimental to your business, and ultimately harm the growth of your business or brand.
-With a staggering 96% of the world’s consumers residing outside of the USA, it’s easy to understand why overcoming and understanding things like the Chinese language barrier will be essential to your businesses success in places like China and the rest of Asia.
+Learning to do business in your own country can be a challenge.
+Now, imagine expanding your operations to an entirely new country where you don’t even speak the language!
+Cultural, financial, and legal considerations aside, overcoming the language barrier is arguably the most difficult challenge every businessman coming into China faces.
+Not being able to communicate clearly with your suppliers abroad can be detrimental to your business.
+If this issue is not immediately addressed, it can ultimately harm the growth of your business and brand.
+It’s easy to understand why overcoming the Chinese language barrier will be crucial to your business’ success.

-Before you rush out and sign up for the next Chinese language course, here are some of the tried and tested techniques to use on your next trip to China:
+Before you rush out and sign up for a Chinese language crash-course, here are some techniques you can use on your next trip to China:

 Understand which language is being spoken

-There are many countries around the world which have multiple national languages.
-South Africa, for example, has a staggering 11 official languages, whilst popular business and tourist destinations like Singapore and Switzerland have four official languages.
-China is no different, Mandarin might be country’s most official language, but Cantonese is still prevalent in many of China’s central business districts like Hong Kong and Shenzhen.
+Many countries around the world have more than one national language.
+South Africa, for example, has a staggering 11 official languages!
+Popular business and tourist destinations like Singapore and Switzerland have four official languages.
+China is another great example, with Mandarin being the country’s “common language,” Cantonese is still very prevalent in Southern China; in cities like Guangzhou, Hong Kong, and Shenzhen.

-Knowing which languages are spoken in the region of China you’re visiting allows you to learn phrases and begin effective discussions or even marketing campaigns in your customer’s local language.
+Knowing which languages are spoken in the particular region of China you’re visiting is a great first step.
+This allows you to begin learning a few key phrases and even target marketing campaigns in your customers’ local language.

-This also shows respect and admiration, since you’ve taken the time to learn and understand the local customs and language.
+This also shows great respect and admiration; since you’ve taken the time to learn and understand the local language and, hopefully, some local customs.